Thioproscaline

-Thioproscaline, or 3,5-dimethoxy-4-propylthiophenethylamine, is a lesser-known psychedelic drug.
-It is the 4-propylthio analog of mescaline.
+Thioproscaline, or 3,5-dimethoxy-4-propylthiophenethylamine, is a lesser-known psychedelic drug of the scaline family.
+It is the 4-propylthio analogue of mescaline.
 Thioproscaline was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the dosage range is listed as 20–25 mg, and the duration listed as 10–15 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), the dose range is listed as 20–25 mg, and the duration listed as 10–15 hours.
 Thioproscaline causes closed-eye visuals, slight open-eye visuals, and a body load.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of thioproscaline.